sedhha/mybooks-accounting/README.md

 This was just to save the time and I am well aware of restful API, devops, CI/CD and backend concepts.
 I can pick up any framework pretty quickly (Java | SpringBoot) as the core concepts remain the same. :)

+For any question or queries, feel free to reach out to me @ activity.schoolsh2@gmail.com.